dsc-courses/dsc209r-2025-fa/projects/final_project.md

 The final project consists of the following milestones:

+- **Team Registration (Wed 11/12, 11:59pm, No Slip Days)**.
+For this assignment, you should work in teams of **3-4 students**.
+You may continue with the same teams from Project 3 if you wish.
+Once your team is formed and you have chosen a dataset, submit the [team registration form][(https://forms.gle/FViX3hjwQK6XoPw79)].
+If you received approval to work solo, you still need to submit the form and select **“Solo”** in Question 3.
+If you are staying with the **same team** as Project 3, please fill out the form as well.
+Your form must include **the names, UCSD email addresses, and PIDs** of each team member, along with a **concise title for your project **.
+The title need not be exact, **just a rough title should be a good start**.
+If you are looking for project partners, please post to Piazza to find classmates with similar interests!

 - **Proposal (Fri 11/14, 11:59pm, Can Use Slip Days)**.
-Propose your chosen topic, dataset(s), and team members.
-Complete the registration form (one per team, [Registration Link][link8]).
 We need the following information in the project proposal:

   - Project Title
   - Dataset
   - Brief writeup of what you intend to do (5-10 lines)
   - 5-6 static visualizations on your dataset

-Apart from the team registration form, please also submit the Canvas assignment for the proposal.
+Please submit your proposal on **Canvas**.

 - **Initial Prototype (Fri 11/21, 11:59pm, Can Use Slip Days)**.
 Develop an initial prototype of your project and, similar to Project 3, publish it using GitHub pages.
 This prototype will be used by the course staff to provide feedback on your designs.
 It is expected that your project will not yet be in a "complete" state; however, by this point you should have the structure of your project laid out, rough prototypes of your main visualization(s) and interactions, and at least basic descriptive text.
 Each team should submit the URL for their project on Canvas.

-- **Demo Video (Tue 12/02, 11:59pm, Can Use Slip Days)**.
+- **Demo Video (Mon 12/01, 11:59pm, No Slip Days)**.
 You must produce a demo video (not to exceed 2 minutes in length) that introduces and explains your project.
 Your video can take the form of a narrated demo of your project, and may include additional content as you see fit.
 More information about preparing the video is available in the project deliverables section.

 - **Final Project Showcase (Tue 12/02, 6-7pm PST)**.
 We will host a showcase live session (zoom link available in the Week 10 module) on Tue 12/02, 6pm-7pm PST.
 All students are required to attend the showcase.
+If you’re unable to join the live session, please email your instructors as soon as possible so we can discuss an alternative assignment.

-- **Deliverables (Sat 12/13, 11:59pm)**.
-Publish your final project web page and updated demo video.
-You may make final touches to your page after any feedback attending week 10 live sessions.
+- **Final Deliverables (Sat 12/13, 11:59pm, No Slip Days)**.
+There is **no slip days** for final deliverables.
+Publish your final project web page and final demo video.
+You will make final touches to your page after any feedback attending week 9 live sessions.
 More information about preparing the final deliverables is available in the project deliverables section.

 <!--[link8]: https://forms.gle/YQnBTNushjU2drFP7 -->